farirpgs/fari-community/public/catalog/creators/when-suddenly-games/imposition-srd/index.md

 #### Dueling

 An optional use for the Level Die is a mechanic for dueling characters.
-Much like an NPC has a Threat Die (see Enemy Design) a player can lower their Level Die, to a minimum of a d4, to raise the Imposition Die of their opponent.
+Much like an NPC has a Threat Die ([see Enemy Design](#enemy-design)) a player can lower their Level Die, to a minimum of a d4, to raise the Imposition Die of their opponent.
 Meaning that if a character has a d12 Level Die, they have the ability to impose up to 4 levels of Imposition.

 ### PATH DIE

 This is the second die a player will roll to overcome the Imposition Die.
 This die will change the most from task to task.
-It is determined by whatever Path (See Paths) a player is using to overcome an obstacle.
+It is determined by whatever Path ([see Paths](#paths)) a player is using to overcome an obstacle.
 A character has many Paths to choose from, some more suited to achieving their goal than others.
 Each Path has a die associated with it that can range from a d4 to a d12.

 ### IMPOSITION DIE

 The entire system revolves around the Imposition Die.
 Set by the GM, this die represents how difficult a task or obstacle is prior to character involvement.
 It can range from a d4 (an easy task) up to a d12 (a challenging task).
 Is the character attempting to climb a rocky wall with climbing gear?
 Sounds like an easy task of a d4.
 Is it smooth?
 Perhaps a d6 is more appropriate.
 Is it a sheer surface with covered in oil?
 Definitely a d12.

-NPC opponents also fall under this rating by using their Level Die (see Opponents).
+NPC opponents also fall under this rating by using their Level Die ([see Enemy Design](#enemy-design).

 The GM will always state the level of Imposition to the player so that they may make informed decisions.
 Having this information promotes making interesting and clever choices.
 Trying to intimidate a surly guard may be a d8 Imposition.
 But perhaps some honeyed words or the right bribe may mean a d6 or d4!
 Players are not committed to an action until the dice are rolled.

 Characters are never stuck with the stated level of Imposition.
-Using their Aptitude (see Paths) they have the chance to lower the Imposition.
+Using their Aptitude ([see Paths](#paths)) they have the chance to lower the Imposition.

 #### Constant Imposition